Emotional tributes pour in after four US soldiers killed in war with Iran identified

 Amor, from White Bear Lake, Minnesota, enlisted as an automated logistics specialist in the National Guard in 2005.
 She transferred to the Army Reserve a year later and deployed to Kuwait and Iraq in 2019.

-Amor, who was a mother to a high school senior and a fourth-grader, was just days away from returning home to her family, her husband, Joey Amor, told The Associated Press.
+Amor, who was a mother to a high school senior and a fourth-grader, was just days away from returning home to her family, her husband, Joey Amor, told the AP.

 “She was almost home,” Joey Amor told the AP, and said he had spoken to her two hours before she died, but, “She just never responded in the morning.”